 Challenge Weekend judging will be based on the material covered during presentations.
-In their presentations, Challenge Weekend participants should describe progress made across a range of areas—including strategic planning, market research, design, and coding, as well as others.
+In their presentations, Challenge Weekend participants should describe progress made across a range of areas, including strategic planning, market research, design and development, as well as others.
 Judges will take each team’s overall progress into consideration when they apply the judging criteria.

 20% of Score

-Is the app well-built?
+Is the product well-built?
 Does it have useful functionality that will be easily adopted by business decision-makers?
 Will there be any issue scaling based on the technology or the code structure?

-Apps are evaluated as-presented at Challenge Weekend, and as-is for the Final Competition.
-For the Final Competition, a code review is provided by independent analysts and submitted to the judges for their use in determining a quality score.
-The code review rubric is available here.
+Entries are evaluated as-presented at Challenge Weekend, and as-is for the Final Competition.
+For the Final Competition, a technical evaluation is performed by independent analysts and submitted to the judges for their use in determining a quality score.
+The technical evaluation criteria is available online.

 10% of Score

-Did the team successfully and persuasively explain how their idea will solve a problem for a business decision-maker using public data?
+Did the team successfully and persuasively explain how their idea will deliver insights to a business decision-maker using public data?

 5.)
 USE OF DATA SOURCES